tigerfarm/work/book/SecurityProxyPKCV/README.md

 </TwilioResponse>
 ````

-Note, "curl: (35) error..." is that HTTP is tried first, causing the error message.
+Note, "curl: (35) error..." is because HTTP is tried first and fails, causing the error message.
 Then HTTPS used successfully.

-Sample commands using curl with the proxy server,
+Sample commands using cURL with a proxy server,
 [link](https://oxylabs.io/blog/curl-with-proxy).

 Set up a squid Proxy with basic username and password authentication,
 [link](https://stackoverflow.com/questions/3297196/how-to-set-up-a-squid-proxy-with-basic-username-and-password-authentication).
+I haven't tested this.

 --------------------------------------------------------------------------------
 ### Using a Twilio HTTP Custom Client Through the Proxy Server

-To use customer client: twilioRestClient, add into the function call:
+To use customer client: twilioRestClient, add into the function call.
+For example:
 ````
   .read(twilioRestClient);
   .create(twilioRestClient);